-Between cycles, a number of additional end-of-life activities were identified in the area.
+Between cycles, additional end-of-life activities were identified in the area.
 Table 3-2 below summarizes the activities and provides an update on the status of project implementation.

 Table 3-2 | End-of-Life Needs Identified Between Cycles and Implementation Plans